Joan Crawford, The Queen Of Feuds: Bette Davis, Mercedes McCambridge And Others

-Viewers of FX’s drama, “Feud” have been utterly absorbed in the depiction of the infamous decades-long rivalry between Joan Crawford and Bette Davis.
+Viewers of FX’s drama Feud have been utterly absorbed in the depiction of the infamous decades-long rivalry between Joan Crawford and Bette Davis.
 In a recent episode, Joan (played by Jessica Lange) orchestrated a cunning and vicious plan to outshine Bette (played by Susan Sarandon) on the night of the 1963 Academy Awards when Bette was nominated for Best Actress.

 Fans of the FX show have been fact-checking and deliberating online to confirm whether the event, in fact, played out as it did in Ryan Murphy’s series.
 When one looks back at Joan Crawford’s history in Hollywood, it becomes a little more evident that staging such a coup was well within her Machiavellian nature.